 CHECK YOU’RE GDPR COMPLIANT

-GDPR is coming and comes into force on May 25th 2018.
+GDPR came into force on May 25th 2018.
 Don’t get caught out.
 Check that you have the correct privacy statements and you are complying with the data security regulations.

 There is an awful lot of incorrect information out there so it’s advisable that if you haven’t already done so, take a look at the IOC Website and follow what they have to say.